π§ Design Goals and Principles¶

 Alternatives¶

-- langchain/llama_index callbacks.
+- LangChain/llama_index callbacks.
 These provide information about component invocations but the drawbacks are need to cover disparate callback systems and possibly missing information not covered.

 Calls: Implementation Details¶